 - Iced Temp.
 Duration: 100 Hours

-- Pros: Unparalleled vacuum bottle technology with a 1.5 days of hot temperature retention, over 2 days of cold temperature retention, and capable of retaining icy temperatures for up to 4 days.
+- Pros: Excellent vacuum bottle technology with 1.5 days of hot temperature retention, and over 2 days of cold temperature retention, plus the Klean Kanteen bottle is capable of retaining icy temperatures for up to 4 days!

-To emphasize, one liter of water weighs one kilogram, and four liters of water equals one gallon.
-So, one gallon of water weighs four kilograms, or almost nine pounds!
+For example, one liter of water weighs one kilogram (1 L= 1 Kg), and four liters of water weighs one gallon (4 L= 1 gal).
+Therefore, one gallon of water weighs four kilograms, or almost nine pounds!
+(1 gal= 4 kg = ~8.8 lbs)

-The general rule of thumb though for weight is to carry around twenty percent of your body weight at the very most, but you also need to drink approximately 10 to 24 ounces of water per hour, or about a quarter to three quarters of a liter, to stay hydrated depending on the conditions.
+As a general rule of thumb it is advised to carry approximately 20 – 45 percent of your body weight, only 45 at the very most at the peak of physical strength and over short distances, but a person also has to drink approximately 10 to 24 ounces of water per hour, or roughly a quarter to three quarters of a liter to stay hydrated depending on the conditions.

 The highly popular and well-manufactured Thermos King Stainless Steel series starts off our list at number five and is a top of the line double walled vacuum insulated bottle that has a great carrying handle for portability.